victoriamccray/victoriamccray.github.io/mywork.md

 With several other grassroots organizations dedicated to impacting black individuals in STEM fields (collectively known as BlackInX), Black In Neuro was honored at the Smithsonian National Museum of African American History and Culture in Washington D.C. on Sep.
 16, 2023.

-*I joined the planning committee meeting for the inaugural EE Just Conference along with other Leadership representatives from Black In Neuro*
+*I joined the planning committee meeting for the inaugural EE Just Conference along with other Leadership representatives from Black In Neuro and Black In X*
 ![E.E.
 Just Steering Committee](assets/img/eejust-steering.jpeg)
 ![E.E.
 Just Steering Committee](assets/img/bin-team-smithsonian.jpeg)